ibarrond/Pyfhel/Doc.md

 The demos have been exhaustively commented in order to provide as much clear information as possible.
 In comparison, the tests are more focused in benchmarking different possibilities for implementing algorithms.
 - Demo_Afhel.cpp - Basic usage of Afhel library
 - Demo_HElib.cpp - Basic usage of HElib
-- Demo\_Pyfhel.py - Basic usage of Pyfhel
+- Demo\_Pyfhel.py - Basic usage of Pyfhel: Run tests on the basic operations of Pyfhel.
+To know which parameters you can provide to the program, you can use: python Demo\_Pyfhel -h
 - Demo\_Pyfhel\_binary.py - Using Pyfhel for binary operations.
 Acknowledgemetns to [Tarek Aoukar @severos](https://github.com/severos)
 - Demo\_AfhelRestored.cpp - Using Afhel after restoring the environment (requires previous run of Demo\_Afhel)
 - Demo\_HElib\_SimpleIO.cpp - Saving & Restoring context data